vadimcn/codelldb/README.md

 - [Debugging in VS Code](https://code.visualstudio.com/docs/editor/debugging) - if you are new to VSCode debugging.
 - [CodeLLDB User's Manual](MANUAL.md) - about this specific extension.
 - [Troubleshooting](https://github.com/vadimcn/vscode-lldb/wiki/Troubleshooting) - known problems and solutions.
-- [Q & A](https://stackoverflow.com/questions/tagged/visual-studio-code+codelldb) - for when you are stuck.
+- [Mailing list](https://groups.google.com/g/codelldb-users) - for questions and discussion.

 # Screenshots